manopino91/dogorpass-project/README.md

 ## Project Overview

-The **UFC Podcast Analyzer** is a specialized Python script designed to analyze UFC podcasts, specifically the **Dog or Pass UFC podcast** on YouTube.
+The **UFC Podcast Analyzer** is a specialized Python script designed to analyze UFC podcasts, specifically the **"Dog or Pass UFC podcast"** on YouTube.

 This project analyzes a YouTube podcast transcript, prompts AI Gemini to extract the winning picks,saves them in a database and enables statistical analysis